jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 ## Use value objects to avoid primitive obsession

-Further to the above, we can also use value objects for other values besides an entity’s ID.
+Further to the above, we can also use value objects for other values besides an entity's ID.
 This has the same benefits as described above, but also helps encapsulate any business rules and/or validation rules related to those values.

-For example, we might consider that a user’s name must be no more than 50 characters in length.
-In truth this doesn’t sound like a business rule so much as an arbitrary validation rule, maybe for storage purposes.
-As such, it probably shouldn’t be in the domain model anyway, but for the sake of argument, assume there’s a good business-related reason for it, and so it’s part of the domain model.
+For example, we might consider that a user's name must be no more than 50 characters in length.
+In truth this doesn't sound like a business rule so much as an arbitrary validation rule, maybe for storage purposes.
+As such, it probably shouldn't be in the domain model anyway, but for the sake of argument, assume there's a good business-related reason for it, and so it's part of the domain model.

-We can create a value object to represent a user’s name like so.
+We can create a value object to represent a user's name like so.

 ```csharp
 public record UserName